 For example, if a couple was married and lived in a state that recognizes community property and moved to New York and was then divorced, the 1971 Act would not deprive the spouses of their preexisting community property rights under the former state’s laws.
 Community property is any property that is owned jointly between the two spouses.
 Usually included in community property is debt incurred during the marriage, income earned by either spouse, and personal and real property that was acquired during the marriage, such as real estate, vehicles, furniture, sports equipment, home appliances, and more.

-If you have questions about property distribution, we’d love to give you advice.
+If you have questions about equitable property distribution, we’d love to give you advice.
 When you come to our office in Albany for a consultation, we will further explain property division in divorce — including the exceptions and characterizations of your assets.
 To schedule an appointment, contact us today.
 Let our Albany property division lawyers advise you on the benefits, principles and problems you may face when characterizing these assets.